-Figure 4 summarizes the authentication of a web service request by a server.
+Figure 4 summarizes the authentication of a web service request by a server over HTTP and HTTPS.

-Figure 4: Authentication of a WS request by a server
+Figure 4: Authentication of a WS request by a server over HTTP and HTTPS

-Both digest authentication and the user name token profile give only a rudimentary level of security.
-In a system where security is important, it is recommended to always configure the device for TLS-based access (see Advanced Security Service).
-Digest authentication or the user name token message level security combined with TLS, with client and server authentication, protected transport level security give an acceptable level of security in many systems.
+Both digest authentication and WS-Security provide only a rudimentary level of security.
+In a system where security is important, it is recommended to always configure the device for TLS-based access (see Security Service).
+Digest authentication or WS-Security messages can be combined with TLS security for a client and server authentication.
+A protected transport level of security will provide an acceptable level of security in many systems.